 5. European Parliament

-Another interesting thing to do in Strasbourg is to visit the European Parliament building.
+Another interesting thing to do is to visit the European Parliament building.
 This modern building is the official seat of the EU, where the ministers sit.
 It was chosen as a point of pride for France while also demonstrating the EU reconciliation with Germany.

 Meanwhile, parliamentary committees were to have their meetings in Brussels and the Secretariat (its staff) are based in Luxembourg.
 This is all quite controversial since obviously it costs quite a bit of money to transfer people and resources to Strasbourg once a year, when Parliament is seated.

 So visit it while you still can, because this modern building could soon be abandoned in favor of Brussels if costs continue to spiral!